microsoft/bond/README.md

 generic mechanisms for efficiently manipulating data.
 Bond is broadly used at Microsoft in high scale services.

+We are also introducing the Bond Communication framework -- known as Bond Comm -- which allows for remote process communication.
+Currently, we are making the C# version of this framework available; the C++ version will be released in the coming weeks.
+This framework is largely new, but is based upon a working framework that is used by several large services inside Microsoft.
+Bond Comm is undergoing active evolution at this time and so we are marking the intial release as version 0.5.
+Consult the [C# manual](https://Microsoft.github.io/bond/manual/bond_cs.html#bond-comm) for more details on Bond Comm's usage and capabilities.

 Bond is published on GitHub at [https://github.com/Microsoft/bond/](https://github.com/Microsoft/bond/).

 For details, see the User's Manuals for